appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 This service helps in setting up reverse proxy for Arc Service and serving Configuration service.
 It also helps in serving data using with TLS certificate, which is recommended for production.

-#### ElasticSearch
+#### Elasticsearch

-An open-source single-node ElasticSearch cluster is run.
-This is optional: You can use the [docker compose file here](https://github.com/appbaseio/arc-dockerized/blob/master/docker-compose.yaml) to run without ElasticSearch.
+An open-source single-node Elasticsearch cluster is run.
+This is optional: You can use the [docker compose file here](https://github.com/appbaseio/arc-dockerized/blob/master/docker-compose.yaml) to run without Elasticsearch.

 ## Quick Start 🚀